 For course description, see ENG 315 in the English listing.
-Credits: 3 permission of instructor.
-Alternate years.

 THEA 321: ACTING III

 This course allows students accomplished in acting to concentrate on their own areas of difficulty or experience with specific emphasis on portfolio and audition.
 This course may be repeated for credit.